-2.6 Premium Deficiency
+2.6 Premium Deficiency:

 Premium deficiency is recognized if the ultimate amount of expected net claim costs, related expenses and maintenance costs exceeds the sum of related premium carried forward to the subsequent accounting period as the reserve for unexpired risk.
-Premium deficiency is calculated by line of business.
+Premium deficiency is maintained at a company level and monitored by line of business.

-The Premium deficiency is determined based on the actuarial principles by the Panel Actuary in the role of Appointed Actuary.
+The Premium deficiency is determined based on the actuarial principles by the Appointed Actuary.

-2.7 Acquisition Costs
+2.7 Acquisition Costs: